enumivo/enuwalletpro/eos-pro/eosjs/docker/README.md

-Dockerized eosio instance for development and testing.
+Dockerized enumivo instance for development and testing.
 This container is designed to reset its blockchain and wallet state upon shutdown.

 # Start nodeosd

-Starting and stopping an eosio instance:
+Starting and stopping an enumivo instance:

 ```js
 ./up.sh